The good bacteria we can’t live without

-Earlier it has been widely cited in literature that humans carry ten times as many bacteria cells as body cells.
-However, new findings suggest that the number of bacterial cells are actually almost twice as many as our own human body cells.
-These bacteria are called the human microbiota and they are extremely essential for our health.
+Previously, it had been widely reported that humans carry ten times as many bacteria cells as body cells.
+However, according to new findings, it turns out that there are twice as many bacterial cells as there are human cells in our bodies.
+These bacteria are called the human microbiota, and they are essential for our health.

-- Consists of some 40 trillion bacteria and most of them are located in our gastrointestinal tract
+- Consists of some 40 trillion bacteria, most of which are located in our gastrointestinal tract

 - Consists of 400-4000 different species